-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-92. You are the owner of a camping site and want to estimate the average age of your customers.
-For this purpose, you select a representative sample of your clients and offer them a discount good for their next visit as compensation for filling out a short questionnaire that includes relevant age intervals: “Your age is (a) 30 or younger, (b) 30 to 40, (c) 40 to 50, (c) 50 to 60, (d) 60 or older.
+118. You are the owner of a camping site and want to estimate the average age of your customers.
+For this purpose, you select a representative sample of your clients and offer them a discount on their next visit as compensation for filling out a short questionnaire that includes relevant age intervals: “Your age is (a) 30 or younger, (b) 30 to 40, (c) 40 to 50, (c) 50 to 60, (d) 60 or older.”
 This is an example of _______.

 a) interval level data